1

 One side of the Nakamise shops where this toy shop stood.

-The boy, who had been watching the monkey, suddenly noticed his father’s absence and began looking around restlessly.
+The boy, who had been watching the monkey, suddenly noticed the father was gone and began frantically looking around.

-Then he spotted something in the distance and dashed off in that direction.
+Then, spotting something in the distance, he dashed off in that direction.

 8